 UK legislation allows a number of exceptions for libraries when making copies.
 The most important of these for the researcher is the exception entitling librarians to make copies of single journal articles and parts of published works for supply to other libraries.
 This exception allows the copying or articles and book chapters for inter-library loan services.

 Before copies can be supplied the library user must sign a declaration which states among other things, that the copy has not previously been supplied and that the copy will be used for non-commercial research or private study.

 Libraries may only copy one article from any single issue of a periodical (or journal), or a ‘reasonable proportion’ of a book.
 The British Library has a 10% limit, but normally lends the book itself if an extract is requested.

 A library may also copy an unpublished work provided the author has not prohibited copying.
 A declaration similar to that for published works must be signed.
 However there are no limits on the amount of the work that can be copied.

 There is no special law applying to text held in digital form.
 Unless the author of the text has given permission for unrestricted copying, the statutory provisions noted above apply.
-There is no implied permission to copy a web page or a pdf file.
+There is no implied permission to copy a web page or pdf file.
+Images are whole works, which means that copying images from web pages cannot be considered fair dealing.

 Authors have a number of moral rights in addition to the economic rights that form the major part of copyright law.
 These include a right to be identified as the author (the right of paternity); a right to prevent or object to derogatory treatment (the right of integrity); and a right not to have a work falsely described as their own (the right of false attribution).